Help & FAQ

 We don’t yet have our 501c3 designation letter or nonprofit status yet.
 Can we apply?

 Maybe.
-Non-school applicants without a 501c3 designation letter (US) or registered charity status (Canada) may only apply if fiscally sponsored by a 501c3 nonprofit/registered charity.
+Applicants without a 501c3 designation letter (US) or registered charity status (Canada) may only apply if fiscally sponsored by a 501c3 nonprofit/registered charity.
 To do so, please make sure to include your fiscal sponsor’s name and EIN/registration number when completing the application, and upload documentation of your fiscal sponsorship to the final attachments section.

 Why are only certain regions eligible for this cycle?